laelbarlow/jackhmmerer/README.md

   make run
   ```

 - View results.
+In particular:
-The alignments in this directory may be of particular interest:
+    - The alignments in this directory may be of interest:
-  `results/convert_to_fasta`. **Important:** The output FASTA sequence files do
-  not contain full-length sequences, they are only the subsequences that
+      `results/convert_to_fasta`.
+These are only the subsequences that matched
-  matched the query sequence.
+      the query sequence.
+    - Also, full-length FASTA sequences for hits will be in this directory:
+      `results/retrieve_full_length_seqs`.

 ## License